wcpannell/ISAProject/readme.rst

 Fig. 3.
 PeriBus Interface Architecture

 The PeriBus maps out-of-core peripherals into the address space, starting at 0x0300 and ending (by default) at 0x3FF.
 The PeriBus Controller's parameters can be adjusted to use the entire remaining address space if desired.
 From the programmer's perspective, PeriBus peripherals are interacted with just like any other memory region.
-From the implementor's perspective, the peribus provides 16bit read and write busses with 8 bits of register adressing, by default.
+From the implementer's perspective, the peribus provides 16bit read and write buses with 8 bits of register addressing, by default.
 The Peribus Controller multiplexes the chipselect and read bus to/from each peripheral, in addition to aggregating each peripheral's IRQ line.
-Read and Write timing is handled by the data memory unit, which provides apropriately timed read_enable and write_enable signals to the PeriBus.
+Read and Write timing is handled by the data memory unit, which provides appropriately timed read_enable and write_enable signals to the PeriBus.
 The read_enable line is a place holder and is currently "hard wired" on, as in the active PeriBus peripheral is read from on each clock.
 This may become functional in a future revision.
 The peripherals are provided a clock signal from the base clock (4x instruction clock) and have access to the same reset line as all other components in the system.

 PeriBus Parameters
 ~~~~~~~~~~~~~~~~~~

-The PeriBus Controller module offers 3 parameters than can be tuned to the implementor's liking.
+The PeriBus Controller module offers 3 parameters than can be tuned to the implementer's liking.
 The defaults are reasonable, but can be adjusted for an exact fit in order to further reduce Logic Element usage.

 -  MAX_PERIPHERALS: The maximum number of peripherals on the bus.
 Defaults to 8.
 -  PERI_ADDR_WIDTH: The size, in 16-bit words, of the address space used by the PeriBus.
 Defaults to 0x100 words.